Willow Lake Métis Nation Team

 Joyce Quintal - Finance Lead

-Joyce Quintal is the Senior Accounting Clerk for the Willow Lake Métis.
-As a proud Métis woman, Joyce is passionate about her culture and community.
+Joyce Quintal is the Finance Lead for the Willow Lake Métis Nation.
+Joyce’s unwavering dedication, cultural knowledge, and passion for community has made her a respected Elder, role model and knowledge keeper for generations.
 Joyce is proud to be a part of the Willow Lake Métis team and is grateful to Community Members and Industry partners for their support.

 Matthew Michetti - Senior Manager of Government and Industry Relations